swatisehgal/enhancements/keps/sig-node/2403-pod-resources-allocatable-resources/README.md

 The implementation PR adds a suite of E2E tests which cover both the existing `List` endpoint already implemented in the podresources API and the new proposed `GetAllocatableResources` API.

+Add additional tests to prove that unhealthy devices are skipped as part of GetAllocatable and empty NUMA topology is not returned.

 ### Graduation Criteria

 #### Alpha